Just5KY/homey/README.md

 ## Project setup & configuration
 Fill out `secretKeys.example.py` with your private information, then rename to `secretKeys.py`

-If integrating with portainer, ensure port 9000 is reachable (or mapped 9000:9000 if running portainer via docker)
+If integrating with portainer, ensure port 9000 is reachable where portianer is running (map 9000:9000 if running portainer via docker)

 `pip install flask flask-cors`